Disconnect Between Pastors and Evangelism

 “Why is evangelism less prominent now than any time in the past several generations in the western Church?”

 After this was batted around a bit, I tossed my two bits into the mix.

 “We are presenting to our people a model for inviting that is completely unrealistic – I.E., the ministry of Paul.
 Jesus clarified that his life and approach to people is to be our model.
 Somehow we have made Paul’s debating – reasoning – arguing style of matching wits the model.
 Some can indeed pull this off.
 I am in fact wired this way.
 Not many pastors can do this.

-Paul clarified the the content of the message of the kingdom – Romans, Galatians and other letters.
+Paul clarified the content of the message of the kingdom – Romans, Galatians, and other letters.
 Paul was a debater.

 Many mainstream – secular historians such as Will Durrant place Paul in the top handful of intellects of all history.
 Who can reproduce what he did?
 Very very few.

 Jesus foresaw this.
 Thus he came announcing the kingdom by usually meeting needs with one hand and explaining verbally what this kingdom was about on the other.
 Jesus’ was a ‘Show first, then explain second’ approach.
 Anyone can love, serve, show kindness – then bring them along like Jesus.

 Originally posted 2007-12-05 06:31:26.